 Data integrity is critical in every aspect of business, especially as it pertains to human resources.
 If HR data is inaccurate or inconsistent, it can affect employees’ paychecks, employee performance reviews, training and development, productivity tracking, the reputation of the company, the bottom line and productivity itself.

+Data integrity’s definition is the accuracy and consistency of data.
 If you are converting a manual system to an automated one during HRIS implementation, or altogether switching to a new system, it is easy for data integrity to be compromised.
 One number in the wrong place or incorrect formula can jeopardize the integrity of numerous pieces of information.
-Please take steps to maintain data integrity throughout the HRIS implementation process so that simple slip-ups don’t have a dramatic impact on the workplace.
+It’s important to take the necessary steps to maintain data integrity throughout the implementation process.
+Simple data mistakes can have a dramatic impact on the workplace.

-Data Challenges that Can Be Overcome with HRIS
+Data Integrity Challenges that Can Be Overcome with HRIS

 Collecting, storing, and tracking data is a challenge that every organization must face, no matter the size.
 In the past, most companies collected data from employees using paper forms, stored the data in filing cabinets and folders, and tracked the data using rudimentary forms or spreadsheets, if the data was tracked at all.
 Unfortunately, many small companies still use this ineffectual and error-prone system.

 By implementing even a basic HRIS, small companies enhance their ability to meet compliance requirements for reporting this data and make the information much easier to collect, store, and find.
 Depending on the features offered with the HRIS, employees may be able to electronically enter their own information as well, saving managers time from having to key data into systems.